spacotto/swifty-companion/assets/man/project_setup.md

     react-native-safe-area-context
 ```

-From this point forward, dependencies can be managed or restored at any time using[cite: 6]:
+From this point forward, dependencies can be managed or restored at any time using:

 ```bash
 make install
 ```

 ## Environment Variables Configuration
-The application requires OAuth2 credentials from the 42 API[cite: 6].
+The application requires OAuth2 credentials from the 42 API.

-1. Copy the example file[cite: 6]:
+1. Copy the example file:
    ```bash
    cp .env.example .env
    ```

-2. Populate `.env` with your 42 Intranet API UID and Secret[cite: 6]:
+2. Populate `.env` with your 42 Intranet API UID and Secret:
    ```env
    EXPO_PUBLIC_FT_CLIENT_ID=your_client_id_here
    EXPO_PUBLIC_FT_CLIENT_SECRET=your_client_secret_here
    ```

 >[!WARNING]
->Never commit the `.env` file to version control[cite: 6].
-The repository `.gitignore` is preconfigured to omit it[cite: 6].
+>Never commit the `.env` file to version control.
+The repository `.gitignore` is preconfigured to omit it.

 ## Running the Application
-Launch the development server[cite: 6]:
+Launch the development server:

 ```bash
 make